ioBroker/ioBroker.docs/docs/en/trouble/README.md

 ## Reconnection to DB
 ## Error 7 Adapter is already running
 ## Reinstall/rebuild (and error shell script)
-## Didn't make a backup but still have the Biobroker directory?
+## Didn't make a backup but still have the ioBroker directory?
 Is it enough for restore?